Sim Racing Studio 2.0 Motion Tuning Guide

 Why are we lowering Max Telemetry?

 The primary focus of a motion platform is to move.
-If the Max Telemetry is set too high for an axis, the vehicle will rarely be able to achieve the telemetry output needed, and thus, the motion platform will rarely move on that axis.
+If the Max Telemetry is set too high for an axis due to corrupted or inaccurately captured telemetry, the vehicle will rarely be able to achieve the telemetry output needed, and thus, the motion platform will rarely move on that axis.
 If the Max Telemetry is set too low, then the vehicle will easily pass the Max Telemetry setting frequently thus leading to extremely jarring and unrealistic movements.
 The key is finding the right Max Telemetry to allow for the full range of normal movement of the vehicle under normal circumstances (See Advanced Telemetry Gathering).
 This brings up the next question:

 How much should I lower Max Telemetry?